auxellbs/splconline.github.io/beconnected/index.md

 ## Free 30-Min One-to-One Phone/Tablet/Laptop Troubleshooting

 Got your knickers in a knot over an issue with your smartphone, tablet or laptop?
 Why not sign up for a one-to-one troubleshooting session with our resident Tech Whizzes?
 Sessions are available Monday and Friday mornings.
+(Limit 4 x 30 min free sessions per person.)

 [**Book FREE Session**](https://calendly.com/splc-beconnected/digital-skills?month=2021-08){:target="_blank"}{:.btn}